 There is the possibility to sit the examination at either Foundation or Higher tier.
+Students must be entered for a single tier across all papers.
 The speaking assessments are conducted and recorded in school.
 The recordings are then submitted to the examination board for marking.